 - Arrange the peach slices, overlapping slightly if needed, in a single layer across the jam.
 Sprinkle with the 1 tablespoon of sugar.
 Sprinkle evenly with the streusel topping.

-- Bake 25-30 minutes or the filling is bubbling and the topping is golden brown.
+- Bake for 25-30 minutes or until the filling is bubbling and the topping is golden brown.
 Cool completely before cutting.

 - This recipe can easily be doubled and baked in a 9 x 13-inch pan.
 Baking times remain the same.